 - Select your seat as soon as the 24-hour window opens up for checking into your flight.
 This avoids paying a fee for early seat selection.
 Use site SeatGuru to check seat map and space on a plane.

-- Check your carry-on before you leave, i.e. nix the nail files, nail clippers and mini scissors and pack emery boards.
+- Check your carry-on (Ebags offers a variety of well-priced carry-on) before you leave, i.e. nix the nail files, nail clippers and mini scissors and pack emery boards.

 - Use a recognizable suitcase – a bright colour or strap will help with quick recovery.